civboot/fngi/notes/spore.md

 `read`, `scan`, dict get/set, etc. This allows for the asm to be self hosting.

-Device operations must be 16bit values called a dvPort.
-The low-order byte is the port and the high order byte is the dvId (device id).
-Currently the only reserved dvid is 0, which is for assembler communication.
+When device operation command is called it always pulls {dvId:1 port:1} from the stack.
+These values do not have alignment requirements.
+In addition, if IMWS is used, then the dvId is the high order byte and the port is the low order byte.

 In the future, the assembly will be able to register/override dvIds by simply executing a DVSR to port 0xFF of the dvId with a 32bit APtr to the code to execute.
 The signature of a device must be:
 ```
-{port:1, meta:1}
+{port:1 meta:1}
 ```

 The meta byte has the following bit structure.
 X is reserved for future use.